-This gin and tonic cheesecake recipe is absolutely DIVINE
+The delicious gin and tonic cheesecake recipe that is absolutely life-changing

 Some of you will be going on the tear tonight, and others will be chilling out.